This article has links to products and services we love, which we may make commission from.

 Can you beat the timer, or will you be trapped in the museum forever?

 Family members, from kids up to Grandparents, love this indoor attraction.

 Whether you are looking to start the day with a plate of pancakes or see the sunset with a side of live music, there are various dining opportunities at Clearwater Beach, or close by.

 Salty’s Island Bar & Grille For Cocktails & Classic Seafood

 For a relaxed bite to eat, head to Salty’s (437 S Gulfview Blvd).

 The menu stretches from breakfast through to dinner and consists of classic seafood dishes, tacos, bowls, salads, pastas, and a separate kids menu.

 They love their frozen cocktails and Salty’s, which can be enjoyed on the breezy deck as live music plays around the bar.

 It has a handful of Clearwater restaurants located around the island.

-Frenchy’s is famous for its speciality grouper sandwiches, but also serves burgers and pastas.
+Frenchy’s is famous for its specialty grouper sandwiches but also serves burgers and pasta.